About anonymous reporting

 How does anonymous reporting work?

-This meeting can take place at the Survive office with or without your Survive counsellor or support worker - depending on your preference.
+This meeting can take place at the Survive office with or without your Survive support worker - depending on your preference.
 You can also bring someone else to support you during the appointment and/or bring along any written notes/diary to read from.

 The Police staff member will: